-How to Protect Internet Feeds
+Protect Incoming Internet Feeds

-Integrators typically use cable and phone protection, but at times these suppressors are mistakenly removed by the cable/phone company installers.
-Some designers have been recommending a unit after the cable modem and before the building network just in case any surge protectors are removed.
+Integrators typically use cable and phone protection, but at times these suppressors are mistakenly removed by the cable or phone company installers.
+Some designers recommend a unit after the cable modem and before the building network just in case surge protectors are removed.
 This guarantees protection and proper grounding of these systems.

 Cable and data lines are relatively easy to run to video and network equipment.
 However, correctly surge protecting and grounding these lines require a systems integrator’s understanding of how to coordinate a Transient Protection Design (TPD) surge protection system.
 When multiple breaker panels or structures are involved these systems become more complex to surge protect and ground.
 An unprotected or incorrectly grounded cable or data wire in one system can allow ground potentials to migrate to other cable and data systems producing large scale damage system wide during a lightning strike.
 Tens of thousands of dollars in damage can happen with one lightning strike and 90% of the time it is due to an unprotected or incorrectly grounded data wire.

 The National Electric Code states, at minimum, cable and data lines must enter a building and be grounded to the main service power panel ground.
 By doing this, the equipment is given a single ground reference point for cable, data, and power in the building.
 The potential for damage increases as these cable and data lines are distributed to multiple buildings.
 It is common to find unprotected or incorrectly grounded cable and data wires when multiple electronic devices fail during a lightning strike.